gazugafan/vscode-indent-on-paste/README.md

 ## Configuration
+### `indentOnPaste.endingBlocks`
-Use the `indentOnPaste.endingBlocks` setting to change what ending blocks we look for.
+Use this setting to change what ending blocks we look for.
 Whenever you paste code above an ending block, the code will be indented one level deeper (so it sits inside that block).

 When determining whether a line of code is an ending block or not, we strip out all whitespace, and we only check that the line begins that way.
 For example, `</` should match any closing tag pretty well (`</div>`, `</span>`, etc all start with `</`), and `<?phpend` would match closing PHP template endif's, endfor's, etc (`<?php endif?>`, `<?php endforeach?>`, etc).

+### `indentOnPaste.pasteMethod`
+Use this setting to change how pasted text is actually inserted into the document. `native` (the default) uses VS Code's built-in pasting method.
+This allows other pasting functionality to continue working like normal (such as "editor.formatOnPaste").
+If you find that other pasting functionality conflicts with this, though, you can change this setting to `workaround` to completely bypass VS Code's built-in pasting method.

 ## Limitations